Securing VMs with Workload Identity Federation: A Comprehensive Guide

 Implementing Workload Identity Federation involves several crucial steps, each designed to ensure secure and seamless access to resources.

 • Establish Trust: The cornerstone of Workload Identity Federation is establishing a trust relationship between the identity provider (like Microsoft Entra ID) and the resource provider.
 This involves configuring both sides to recognize and accept the other's identity assertions.
+In practice, this often means exchanging OIDC discovery endpoints or similar mechanisms to validate the identity provider's claims.

 • Configure Federated Credentials: Set up federated identity credentials within your identity provider, linking your VM's workload identity to the external identity provider.
 This configuration tells the identity provider how to validate the tokens presented by your VMs.